Supporting our communities

 We encourage all of our employees to develop their skills and give back to the community by volunteering for a charity or community group and support this by offering all employees up to two days paid leave for this work.
 Colleagues at our Welwyn site have recently carried out volunteering projects for the town’s Isabel Hospice and at the Lister Hospital in Stevenage.

 Local schools, hospitals and charities supporting families in crisis, the homeless and the old and infirm have all benefitted from this arrangement.

 Each year, employees at our Welwyn site nominate and support a Charity of the Year.
 Over the last 10 years, we have raised more than £250,000 for good causes through this initiative.

-Our employees have organised a wide range of fundraising activities throughout the year to raise money for them, including raffles, running and cycle challenges, quiz and bingo nights, cake bakes and dog walks.
+Our employees organise a wide range of fundraising activities throughout the year to raise money for them, including raffles, running and cycle challenges, quiz and bingo nights, and cake bakes.